bricker0/choropleth_map/README.md

 Here you will make an Esri online web app so that the online map user can slide between two maps or two different years.
 You can choose a comparison template, for example, use a "spyglass" to compare maps or another interface you wish.

 There are a few steps to this.
+(I give you the basic steps - but if you want to learn more about how to use Esri online - check out this tutorial by Esri https://www.esri.com/training/catalog/5d816c0255cf937306d2d3ef/arcgis-online-basics/ )

 First, you have to add your data into the content section of your Esri online account.